erenkulaksiz/nexys/packages/nexys/README.md

 Also, Nexys will gather all errors on your production application, reports them to dashboard automatically.\
 You can examine each error and log's stack trace, which file/page the error occurred and many more details.

-Nexys supports NextJS, ReactJS, NodeJS and more frameworks will be supported soon.
+Nexys supports TypeScript and JavaScript.

 # Let's get you started!